Skip to main content

 So long as you can prove that your marriage has become ‘irretrievably broken down,’ you can establish the grounds for divorce.

 In saying that, all partners have the right to know and be informed about the divorce hearing.
 Accordingly, there are strict deadlines when submitting court documents.
+Remember to be prepared with all relevant documents such as a passport, citizenship certificate and marriage certificate.
 Should your partner oppose a divorce, they can file a response prior to the hearing.

 How do I serve a sole divorce application?